 - 4.1 The first audit for the initial version of the Retail Frontages Study was undertaken in 2001.
 Further audits, with subsequent Study updates, were carried out in 2002, 2003 and 2009. - 4.2 Since 2013, audits and updates of this Study have been carried out annually.
-These were initially done in January each year but, since 2021, they have been undertaken in April instead.
-This lines up with the standard annual monitoring periods for the Harlow Local Development Plan (HLDP), which run from 1 April to 31 March.
-It also avoids recording frontages occupied by temporary Christmas-related 'pop-up' uses. - 4.3 An extraordinary biannual update for the Town Centre frontages was carried out in July 2017, to assist the commencement of work on Town Centre policies and guidance. - 4.4 In 2020, an audit was carried out but an updated version of the Study was not updated because the HLDP was still going through the Examination process.
+These were initially done in January each year but, since 2021, they have been undertaken in April.
+This lines up with the standard annual monitoring periods which run from 1 April to 31 March annually.
+It also avoids recording frontages occupied by temporary Christmas-related 'pop-up' uses. - 4.3 An extraordinary biannual update for the Town Centre frontages was carried out in July 2017, to assist the commencement of work on Town Centre policies and guidance. - 4.4 In 2020, an audit was carried out but an updated version of the Study was not updated because the new Harlow Local Development Plan (HLDP) was still going through the Examination process.
 Data from the 2020 audit is, however, included in subsequent versions of this Study. - 4.5 The 2020 audit took place in January, two months before the first Covid-19 pandemic 'lockdown' started.
 The national restrictions during the lockdown which legally required the closure of non-essential shops as well as restaurants, pubs, bars, cafes and other uses lasted until Summer 2020.
 Further restrictions were in place from December 2020 to April 2021. - 4.6 The first audit following the pandemic took place in April 2021, after most restrictions had been lifted.
-While most hospitality uses remained at least partially closed until later in 2021, they were considered to still be 'in use' for the purpose of the audit (unless it was clear that a use had permanently ceased). - 4.7 The most recent audit took place in April 2024 and the next audit is due in April 2025. - 4.8 The audit information is stored in an internal spreadsheet which is available as background information for Council officers and is used to inform this Study.
+While most hospitality uses remained at least partially closed until later in 2021 at the time of the audit, they were considered to still be 'in use' for the purpose of the audit (unless it was clear that a use had permanently ceased). - 4.7 The most recent audit took place in April 2025 and the next audit is due in April 2026. - 4.8 The audit information is stored in an internal spreadsheet which is also available as background information for Council officers, particularly for Development Management purposes.